alvinnws/advent-of-code/README.md

 Well it was similar to walking a billion times.
 But 26 million steps in an infite plane.
 Figured out most of the math, but required external help to cross the line.
 Most of the issue was in forgetting to account for the offset in starting position (middle rather than 0,0).
 This was largely a math issue rather than a coding issue for me.
 ### 22-1
 Spending an hour+ debugging only to spot that a single '==' should actually be '=' is fun.
 I took my time with this one, not coding anything for the first half an hour or so to work out the ideas in my head.
 Went relatively smoothly
+### 22-2
+I think this was frustrating because I knew the right concepts but failed to implement efficiently.
+I took a wrong approach that required dynamic programming, which I did not implement, then waited for the (slower) output to tell me I was wrong.
+My final approach should have been the one I took from the start, it is simpler and more direct.
+I needlessly overcomplicated earlier.